Land Stewardship Camp

 A Weekend Immersion with Connor Stedman

 What does the land want?
 How do we know?
+What forms of stewardship do these questions call for?

 You will: